 Task Introduction

-and exposure on the internetPerhaps a small business may need your help building a website to promote their services? or a teacher wants you to build a resource they could use to teach a topic in one of your classes.
+There are many things happening in our local community that would benefit from publicity and exposure on the internet.
+Perhaps a small business may need your help building a website to promote their services? or a teacher wants you to build a resource they could use to teach a topic in one of your classes.

-willmulti-page website for a client promoting either a business,make an informative site on a topic of your choiceIt is your job to source the client and content.
+You will create a multi-page website for a client promoting either a business, local community issue, or make an informative site on a topic of your choice.
+It is your job to source the client and content.

 Your final website must meet the following technical specifications: